-Welcome to Brisbane German Week 2021!
+Brisbane German Week

 Starting on 1 October with a spectacular and much anticipated concert reception, this will be another series of events showcasing the rich spectrum of collaborations between Germany and Australia.
 In what feels, despite all, like one of the most intensive and progressing years for the partnership between our two countries, we are delighted to present you the highlights across education, business and economy, science and innovation, arts, culture and most of all inspiration, fun and networking.
-We will bring you, of course, established events such as the Science and Innovation Day with the latest updates on joint research outcomes as well as the Business Day with not just one, but two significant announcements.
-The arts evening will explore the creative impact on AI while the crowd pleasing ‘Let’s Sauerkraut’ will have all hands on in the kitchen.
-The language competition will take a new format, the German Kino Club will be there to satisfy the cravings of German cinephiles and you can enjoy Brisbane’s iconic bridges lid up in the colours of the German flag on Sunday, 3 October.
+We will bring you established events such as the Science and Innovation Day with the latest updates on joint research outcomes as well as the Business Day with the fresh and brand new “iGABA – the innovative German Australian Business Alliance”.
+The arts evening has made space for an exploration of the impact of artificial intelligence on learning a foreign language and bilingualism while the crowd pleasing Oktoberfest Brisbane will showcase for you mini Bavaria.
+The language competition for students will take a new format, the German Kino Club will be there to satisfy the cravings of German cinephiles and you can enjoy Brisbane’s iconic bridges lit up in the colours of the German flag on Monday, 3 October.

-How did we get here?
+How did we get here

-Brisbane’s German Honorary Consul Prof Michael Rosemann is a Professor for Innovation Systems and the Director of the Centre for Future Enterprise at Queensland University of Technology.
+Brisbane’s German Honorary Consul Prof Michael Rosemann is a Professor for Innovation Systems and the Director of the Centre for Future Enterprise at the Queensland University of Technology.
 From a young age, Michael was fascinated with bridges.
 In fact, his very first dream job was to become an engineer with a specialisation in designing and building bridges, a Brückenbauingenieur.

 Follow us and get involved

-Stay tuned and “tschüss, bis 1 Oktober”!
+Stay tuned and “tschüss, bis 1.
+Oktober”!